sajjadGG/book-python/basics/looping/for.rst

     #.
 Iterating over numbers check if number is already in ``OUTPUT``

-        #.
-If first occurrence, then add it to ``OUTPUT`` with value 1
+        * If first occurrence, then add it to ``OUTPUT`` with value 1
-        #.
-If exists, then increment the value by 1
+        * If exists, then increment the value by 1

     #.
 Compare results with "Output" section below

 :Polish:
     #.
-Iterując po danych wejściowych (por. sekcja input) policz wystąpienia każdej z cyfr
+Iterując po danych wejściowych z sekcji "Input" policz wystąpienia każdej z cyfr
     #.
 Zdefiniuj pusty ``OUTPUT: Dict[int, int]``:

         * klucz - cyfra